Vector processor: Predicated SIMD

-Here it can be seen that the code is much cleaner but a little complex: at least, however, there is no setup or cleanup: on the last iteration of the loop, the predicate mask wil be set to either 0b0000, 0b0001, 0b0011, 0b0111 or 0b1111, resulting in between 0 and 4 SIMD element operations being performed, respectively.
+Here it can be seen that the code is much cleaner but a little complex: at least, however, there is no setup or cleanup: on the last iteration of the loop, the predicate mask will be set to either 0b0000, 0b0001, 0b0011, 0b0111 or 0b1111, resulting in between 0 and 4 SIMD element operations being performed, respectively.

 One additional potential complication: some RISC ISAs do not have a "min" instruction, needing instead to use a branch or scalar predicated compare.

 It is clear how predicated SIMD at least merits the term "vector capable", because it can cope with variable-length vectors by using predicate masks.
 The final evolving step to a "true" vector ISA, however, is to not have any evidence in the ISA at all of a SIMD width, leaving that entirely up to the hardware.

 Pure (true) vector ISA

 For Cray-style vector ISAs such as RVV, an instruction called "setvl" (set vector length) is used.
 The hardware first defines how many data values it can process in one "vector": this could be either actual registers or it could be an internal loop (the hybrid approach, mentioned above).
 This maximum amount (the number of hardware "lanes") is termed "MVL" (Maximum Vector Length).
 Note that, as seen in SX-Aurora and Videocore IV, MVL may be an actual hardware lane quantity or a virtual one.
 (Note: As mentioned in the ARM SVE2 Tutorial, programmers must not make the mistake of assuming a fixed vector width: consequently MVL is not a quantity that the programmer needs to know.
 This can be a little disconcerting after years of SIMD mindset).

 On calling setvl with the number of outstanding data elements to be processed, "setvl" is permitted (essentially required) to limit that to the Maximum Vector Length (MVL) and thus returns the actual number that can be processed by the hardware in subsequent vector instructions, and sets the internal special register, "VL", to that same amount.
 ARM refers to this technique as "vector length agnostic" programming in its tutorials on SVE2.

 Below is the Cray-style vector assembler for the same SIMD style loop, above.
 Note that t0 (which, containing a convenient copy of VL, can vary) is used instead of hard-coded constants: